lsd-ucsc/cbcast-lh/README.md

     processes `N` and some function `F`, for all PLCD-observing processes `p`, the process `F p` is PLCD-observing.

-## Proof diagram
+### Proof diagram

 Here's a diagram of the important components of the proof.
 Purple theorems are concerned with global properties of an execution, blue theorems assist with translating between process-local and global-execution properties, and yellow theorems are concerned with process local properties.
-Arrows indicate inclusion via lemmas.
+Dashed arrows indicate inclusion via lemmas.

 ![Proof diagram](scripts/diag/output/output-flattened.png)

-## Building
+## Build the project

 Compiling the project will run the Liquid Haskell verification as a GHC plugin.
 It normally takes about 4 minutes (on a 2015 MacBookPro).